aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export TEX to OTT" h2="Render TEX to OTT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TEX is a popular file format used for creating documents, especially in the scientific and academic fields.
+It is a plain text format that is easy to read and edit, but it is not suitable for publishing documents.
+OTT is a more advanced file format that is used for publishing documents.
+It is a binary format that is more compact and secure than TEX, making it the preferred choice for publishing documents.

+<h2>How Aspose.Total Helps for TEX to OTT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert TEX to OTT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert TEX file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to OTT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that allows C++ developers to easily convert TEX to OTT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert TEX file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to OTT.
+Aspose.Total for C++ is a powerful and reliable solution for converting TEX to OTT, and it is easy to use and integrate into existing applications.

+Aspose.PDF for C++ is a powerful library for creating, editing, and converting PDF documents.
+It provides a comprehensive set of features for manipulating PDF documents, including support for converting TEX to DOC.
+Aspose.Words for C++ is a powerful library for creating, editing, and converting Word documents.
+It provides a comprehensive set of features for manipulating Word documents, including support for exporting DOC to OTT.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that makes it easy for C++ developers to convert TEX to OTT.
+It provides a reliable and efficient solution for converting TEX to OTT, and it is easy to use and integrate into existing applications.
+With Aspose.Total for C++, C++ developers can quickly and easily convert TEX to OTT, allowing them to publish documents in the most secure and compact format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}